MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

    Parameters
    ----------
-   db_name : str | pathlib.Path
+   db_or_con : str | pathlib.Path
-       Target database file.
+       Target database file or connection.
 If a name without extension is provided, a ``.db`` suffix is appended.
 If a relative path is given, it resolves against the current working directory. table_name : str, optional